 For the majority of students, preparation is accomplished by regular lesson attendance and consistent practice between those lessons.
 Live accompaniment for vocal and instrumental students is part of the learning process.
 Instructors may require someone other than themselves to perform with these students.
 If that is the case, either you or the instructor may sign up the student for an accompanist.
 This is done with the office staff.
 We will then email you details regarding fees and scheduling a rehearsal with the accompanist.

-Approximately three to four weeks prior to the recital weekend, the MLC office will email you with the recital sections that the instructors have been assigned, sound check time and other important information about the recital.
-If your family has a conflict with the section assignment, you must contact the MLC office.
+Approximately three to four weeks prior to the recital weekend, an MLC Newsletter will announce the recital sections that the instructors have been assigned, plus sound check times and other important information about the recital.
+If your family has an unresolvable conflict with your section assignment, you may contact the MLC office.
 We will do our best to accommodate you.
 Please note: your instructor will only be present at the recital section that the student was originally assigned to.
 Also, if the student is being accompanied by their teacher or MLC's accompanist, then the student will need to attend their originally assigned recital section.